qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 Flash SAIL
 -----------
-.. note:: Safety Island (SAIL) is applicable only for Qualcomm Dragonwing™ IQ9 and Qualcomm Dragonwing™ IQ8.
+.. note:: Safety Island (SAIL) is applicable only for the Qualcomm Dragonwing™ IQ-9075 and the Qualcomm Dragonwing™ IQ-8275 development kits.

 .. container:: persistenttab-soc